-- 13.1 The following triggers should prompt the manager to examine an employee's absence record and consider if an Attendance Review Meeting should be held: - Ten or more days absence in the last 12 months - Three or more occasions of absence in the last three months - Other patterns e.g. on Fridays/Mondays or before or after bank holidays or regularly after rest days for those who work shifts. - 13.2 Managers should give full consideration to each individual's circumstances and the nature of their absences.
-For example, managers may modify these triggers having reviewed an individual's personal circumstances related to their disability.
+- 16.1 The following triggers should prompt the manager to examine an employee's absence record and consider if an Attendance Review Meeting should be held: - Ten or more days absence in the last 12 months - Three or more occasions of absence in the last three months - Other patterns e.g. on Fridays/Mondays or before or after bank holidays or regularly after rest days for those who work shifts. - 16.2 Managers should give full consideration to each individual's circumstances and the nature of their absences.
+For example, managers may modify these triggers having reviewed an individual's personal circumstances related to their disability (see section 10). - 16.3 These triggers should be pro rata for part time staff.
+For example, if someone works 2 days a week, the trigger would be 4 days which equates to two working weeks which is comparable to someone who works 5 days and the trigger is 10 days.

-14. Attendance Review Meetings
+17. Attendance Review Meetings

-- Attendance Review Meetings are formal meetings with the line manager and the employee to discuss absence.
+- 17.1 Attendance Review Meetings are formal meetings with the line manager and the employee to discuss absence.
 They are common to both managing short and long term absences.
-During long-term sickness absence (including absence related to a disability) an Attendance Review Meeting should be arranged every four to six weeks, keeping particular medical/personal needs in mind. - 14.2 An Attendance Review Meeting should be held where a pattern of short term absence has become a cause for concern or if there has been no improvement since the last such meeting.
-It is also the place to formally consider reasonable adjustments, medical reports or other matters which directly or indirectly impact the attendance of an employee. - 14.3 An invite to an Attendance Review Meeting must be in writing giving a minimum of five working days' notice, with the letter setting out the date, time and location of the meeting and it must state that the employee has the right to be accompanied by a Trade Union representative or workplace colleague.
+During long-term sickness absence (including absence related to a disability or a chronic illness) an Attendance Review Meeting should be arranged every four to six weeks, keeping particular medical/personal needs in mind. - 17.2 An Attendance Review Meeting should be held where a pattern of short term absence has become a cause for concern or if there has been no improvement since the last such meeting.
+It is also the place to formally consider reasonable adjustments, medical reports or other matters which directly or indirectly impact the attendance of an employee. - 17.3 An invite to an Attendance Review Meeting must be in writing giving a minimum of five working days' notice, with the letter setting out the date, time and location of the meeting and it must state that the employee has the right to be accompanied by a Trade Union representative or workplace colleague.
 It is the responsibility of individual employees to arrange representation and if this cannot be arranged within the timescales set out above, and there are no extraordinary or mitigating circumstances, then the line manager should proceed with the scheduled meeting.
 Reasonable adjustments may be needed for a worker with a disability (and possibly for their companion if they are disabled).
-For example the provision of a support worker or advocate with knowledge of the disability and its effect.
-The employee must tell the manager chairing the meeting who they have chosen as their companion at least three working days before the meeting.
+For example the provision of a support worker or advocate with knowledge of the disability and its effect, in addition to the right to be accompanied by a fellow worker or a trade union representative.
+The employee must tell the manager whether they will be accompanied at least three working days before the meeting.